Blog

 1. Carbohydrates

-Most fruits and vegetables are a composite of carbohydrate types, however carbs can be found in varying proportions in grains, legumes, pulses, sprouts, nuts, seeds, and dairy products.
+Most fruits and vegetables are a composite of carbohydrate types, however, carbs can be found in varying proportions in grains, legumes, pulses, sprouts, nuts, seeds, and dairy products.
 Refined sugars are carbohydrate extracts from plants and sometimes dairy.

 All carbohydrates feed the bacteria in the gut, serving as energy substrates for them as well as the cells of the body.
 Complex carbohydrates tend to sustain energy production for longer periods of time due to a slower release of nutrients throughout digestion.
-A healthy blend of carbs is required furthermore to sustain bacterial growth, feeding and the further digestive processes that occur in the colon near the end of gastrointestinal tract.
+A healthy blend of carbs is required furthermore to sustain bacterial growth, feeding, and the further digestive processes that occur in the colon near the end of the gastrointestinal tract.

 Fiber, especially water-soluble fiber, helps to promote the survival of bacteria in the colon, which maintains optimal nutrient absorption.
 This is especially true of fats, vitamins, and electrolytes.